top of page

 The Best Pick Your Own Flower Farms around RVA

 If your family is anything like mine, you love seeing all the beautiful blooms at Lewis Ginter Botanical Garden and Agecroft Hall & Gardens.
-But seeing all those blooms can be tough for kiddos -- you can't pick any of them at these historic gardens!
+But seeing all those blooms can be tough for kiddos -- you can't pick any of them in these historic gardens!

 Luckily for us, there are some amazing pick your own flower farms around central Virginia!
 These farms are usually open in late March through October with pick your own tulips, lavender, sunflowers, and more!